 3.1 Payment will be required before the commencement of any lesson or tuition.

-3.2 Payments can be made in cash, debit or credit card, bank transfer or through the website.
+3.2 Payments can be made in cash, debit or credit card, bank transfer, student app or through the website.

 3.3 Credit cannot be offered under any circumstance for driving tuition.